-The default permission is explained further in the the Default Permission section on page 44.
+The default permission is explained further in the the Default Permission section.

-Agent permissions
+• Agent permissions

 Agents have two sets of permissions, viewable permissions and interactive permissions.
 Each set may contain an arbitrary number of values.
 Agents which are not assigned any permissions have the default permission for both interactive and viewable permission sets.